Employee Benefits

 - Pensions (now mandatory but employers can contribute more as an additional benefit)

-- Private Health cover, sometimes for family too.
+- Private Health cover, sometimes for the family too.

 - Life Insurance